 1. Fact: Germans mainly use the desktop for work (78%) and for two thirds (66%) it is even the preferred working device.

 - for 44%, the desktop is the only device / 34% also use other devices

 - vice versa from a global perspective: for 33% only device / 44% also use others

 2. Fact: Other (mobile) form factors are significantly lower in the rating than the desktop PC

-- Nobody uses a tablet or 2-in-1 as the only working device, data for Smartphone also low
+- No one uses a tablet or 2-in-1 as the only working device, data for smartphones also low

 3. Fact: The classic office is still the preferred workplace of German workers.
-Likewise, they prefer the personal approach (eg in the form of discussions) of digital and online-based communication.
+Likewise they prefer the personal approach (eg in the form of discussions) of the digital and on-line based communication.